History of Global Markets (M.A.)

 Subject: Economic and Social History

-Degree: Master of Arts (M.A.), Option for Joint Degree
+Degree: Master of Arts (M.A.), Option for Multiple Degree

 Standard period of study: 4 semesters

 Enrolment: summer and winter semester

 Admission Deadline April 1st to May 15th (for the winter semester) October 1st to November 15th (for the summer semester)